lingruiluo/ml5_ipynb/README.md

 ## Introduction

 [`ml5.js`](https://ml5js.org/) is a web-based machine learning and deep learning tool that aims to provide access to machine learning and deep learning models.
 Also, it is a web establishment for presenting machine learning and deep learning training processes and results.
 It is built on top of tensorflow.js and it can handle GPU-accelerated operations for models.
 The module `ml5_ipynb` is a Jupyter widget version of ml5.js that provides a possibility of implementing machine learning and deep learning models supported by ml5.js on Jupyter interface.
-The advantage of this module is to allow a bit faster training and predicting of simple models using local machine without GPU/TPU on Jupyter notebook.
+The advantage of this module is to allow a bit faster training and predicting of simple models using local machine without remote GPU/TPU on Jupyter notebook.

 ### Current support models